Wizcorp/constrained/README.md

 // Solving the system to obtain a feasible solution mySystem.resolve();

-// Changing the value of the property associated with c myPerimeter.length = 20;
+// Changing the value of the perimeter myPerimeter.length = 20;

 // Solving the system to obtain a new feasible solution